nur-alam/versatile/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Tukitaki allows you to disable any plugin selectively for your IP or specific users.
+Versatile allows you to disable any plugin selectively for your IP or specific users.
 Safely debug and test on your live site without affecting your real visitors.

 == Description ==

-Tukitaki makes it easy to control active plugins by IP address or user.
+Versatile makes it easy to control active plugins by IP address or user.
 Debug plugin conflicts and experiment live, without disturbing your users' experience.
 Future updates will bring even more small but powerful WordPress tools into one plugin — such as site reset, backups, SMTP setup, AI integration for content generation, and more.

 **Key Features:**